ouija/Asus-G771JM-Hackintosh/README.md

 	 - [Signing of Apple ID and clearing cache](https://github.com/CloverHackyColor/CloverBootloader/issues/300#issuecomment-729718708), as well as booting once from preboot with [SIP enabled](https://hackintosher.com/forums/thread/enable-disable-system-integrity-protection-sip-on-a-hackintosh.53/) seemed to finally make it work again.
  - **2021 / Monterey Update:** Came across [improved properties](https://www.tonymacx86.com/threads/success-big-sur-11-1-on-asus-rog-g771jw-opencore-0-6-5-and-clover-5128.307754/) for the Intel HD4600, which have been updated below and include fixing the low resolution / CSM boot issue AND fixed VRAM to use all 2048 MB of memory that the video card is capable of _(instead of 1536 MB)_
 	 - To upgrade to Monterey, I first updated Clover to the latest release, then updated all custom kexts to latest versions, then I had to change/set the SMBIOS definition to *MacBookPro11,5* to download and install the update, which worked flawlessly without issues.
-	 - Note: Remember that when updating the [AirportBrcmFixup.kext](https://github.com/acidanthera/AirportBrcmFixup) to delete/remove the `AirPortBrcm4360_Injector.kext` from plugins folder within kext to be able to support Big Sur / Monterey, and utilize `BlueToolFixup.kext` instead.
+	 - IMPORTANT NOTE: Remember that when updating the [AirportBrcmFixup.kext](https://github.com/acidanthera/AirportBrcmFixup) to delete/remove the `AirPortBrcm4360_Injector.kext` from plugins folder within kext to be able to support Big Sur / Monterey <i>(or there will be kernel panics becasue of this)<i>, and utilize `BlueToolFixup.kext` instead.
 	 - Updated this guide with notes on how to properly enable brightness support in Big Sur/Monterey!
+	 - Now using [USBToolBox](https://github.com/USBToolBox/tool) method for mapping USB ports as of Monterey 12.3.1, which seemed to introduce mapping issues with older USBMap method.

 ## Detailed Installation and Configuration Notes
 **BIOS RELATED:**